curityio/mcp-authorization-secured-api/README.md

 ## Deploy the Backend

-First, ensure that Docker, Node.js and the envsubst tool are installed on the local computer.\
+First, install Docker, Node.js and the envsubst tool on your local computer.\
 Also download a [Trial License](https://developer.curity.io/free-trial) for the Curity Identity Server from the Curity developer portal.\
 Save it to your desktop as a `license.json` file.

 ### Option 1: Deployed MCP Server